 Tale of Verve

-Of the horses entered, the only ones we find a threat to American Pharoah are Materiality, Keen Ice and Frosted.
+Of the horses entered, the only ones I find a threat to American Pharoah are Materiality, Keen Ice and Frosted.
 Each horse has the breeding to be standing at the end of the mile and a half.
 Materiality has the right running style and is quick.
-Frosted is training very well and is also quick, however unless they keep him closer than they have in his last couple races…he has no chance to catch AP unless something tragic happens.
+Frosted is training very well and is also quick, however unless they keep him closer than they have in his last couple races…he has no chance to catch AP.
 Keen Ice is coming in a bit under the radar but reminds me of some other past winners that were not well thought of pre-race.
-We think he has a good shot of making some noise.
+I think he has a good shot of making some noise.

 The others don’t have much chance.
-We thing Mubtaahij doesn’t have what it takes to run and win on dirt in the USA.
-We think Tale of Verve was a bit of a fluke in the Preakness and will bounce a bit off that effort in this race (we also didn’t like how he was staggering home in his runner up effort last time).
-Madefromlucky has been trounced by American Pharoah before in such a convincing way, that we’re doubtful he will have stepped up quite that much.
+I think Mubtaahij doesn’t have what it takes to run and win on dirt in the USA.
+I think Tale of Verve was a bit of a fluke in the Preakness and will bounce a bit off that effort in this race (I also didn’t like how he was staggering home in his runner up effort last time).
+Madefromlucky has been trounced by American Pharoah before in such a convincing way, that I’m doubtful he will have stepped up quite that much.
 Frammento is a bit of a “why on earth are they entering him” horse.
-We’ll be surprised if he hits the board.
+I’ll be surprised if he hits the board.

 No matter the outcome Saturday, have fun and enjoy the ride.
 May all the horses cross the wire sound and healthy.
 No matter if you’re a fan of AP or one of the others, we can all cheer for a possible Triple Crown winner.
 Win or lose on Saturday, the moment the race is over…we’ll all look towards the foal crop of 2013.